 7 Successful Startups in the F&B Industry Showing the Importance of AI

 Founded in 2011, Agrima Infotech uses Food Vision API.
 Their RecipeBook app allows users to scan any food item based on which it suggests recipes that can be made using those ingredients.
 In light of the pandemic, being able to use pantry ingredients is an up-and-coming food and beverage trend of 2021.
 RecipeBook was a huge hit and led to heaps of downloads.

-As an F&B startup, it allows users to discover great food easily.
+As a food and beverage startup, it allows users to discover great food easily.
 Founded by people with extensive experience from FoodTech companies their proprietary recommendation technology